ihavethatonvinyl/blog/content/liner-notes/on-peter-gabriels-melt-and-steven-biko.md

 ---
-title: On Peter Gabriel's "Melt" and Steven Biko
+title: On Peter Gabriel's "Melt" and Steve Biko
 date: 2026-02-21T05:38:00.000-05:00
 summary: "The song they are playing is called “Games Without Frontiers.”
 I like it immediately.
 There’s really never been anything Gabriel I didn’t like, so